-Based on this summarized narrative and susceptibility review for each well, the overall susceptibility for Wells 1 and 2 of the Potomac Farms Water Company indicates a high susceptibility to the identified potential sources of contamination for each well.
+Based on this summarized narrative and susceptibility review, the overall susceptibility for Well 1 of the Mountain View Water System indicates a high susceptibility to the identified potential sources of contamination.

 For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
 It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.